dsyme/dsyme-presentations/design-notes/rethinking-applicatives.md

    type conflicts normally occur between different variations of these (or else people turn to the hyper-generic libraries like "FSharpPlus").
 If locally defined then the code can easily tend towards the obscure.

+4. The user must understand the precedence of `<!>` and `<*>`.

+5. The types involved are quite subtle.
+When hovering over `<!>` you'll see type parameters instantiated to long chains of curried parameter types.

-4. The 'apply' operator is somewhat mind-bending to even experienced F# developers.
+6. The 'apply' operator can be somewhat mind-bending to even experienced F# developers.

 ## Style B: Applicatives with `map2`, `map3`, ...